Oran-123/Olympian-Quiz/README.md

 * Mobile first design, which is responsive on all larger screens
 * The design uses a colour scheme which is easy to view
-* From the home page the user can access instructions, the quiz and the leader board
+* Before any user starts the quiz check if they understand the rules
 * After each question is answered the user is provided with feedback in the form of a visual que which highlights if they answered the question correctly
+* The user is deducted 5 seconds for every incorrect answer they select
 * The user is provided with a result at the end of their quiz
 * Social media accounts can be accessed via the footer of the site

 ## Expectations

-* I expect to set my own unique username
-* I expect that there will be quizzes with different levels of difficulty
+* I expect to be able to see a result of how I did in the quiz
-* I expect to be able to see a result on my performance
+* I expect the site to be easy to navigate
-* I expect to see my result listed on the leader board after I complete a game
+* I expect to find information laid out in a logical and clear manner
+* I expect the quiz to include logic to negative mark me for submitting wrong answers
 * I expect that the site scales correctly on different size screens

 # Design Choices